Lokesh Cinematic Universe: Future plans

-In November 2024, Lokesh shared his plans for the franchise and the roadmap ahead.
-He said, “The opening (first film) was good.
+In August 2023, Suriya revealed that a spin-off centred around his character Rolex from Vikram, was being planned.
+Two months later, Lokesh revealed his plans for two spin-off series with Napoleon from Kaithi and Agent Tina from Vikram, letting his assistants or other directors complete the same.
+In October 2024, Lokesh echoed Suriya's statement that a standalone Rolex film was being planned.
+In November 2024, he shared his plans for the franchise and the roadmap ahead.
+He said, "The opening (first film) was good.
 Now its structure is that there are only three films in the universe (so far).
 So, the fourth and fifth movies should be two basements, the sixth should be the pre-climax and the seventh or eighth should be the end.
 Going by that, I will get to do Kaithi 2, Rolex standalone and Vikram 2.
-If Vijay sir hadn’t announced retirement, I would have done Leo 2 as well.
+If Vijay sir hadn't announced retirement, I would have done Leo 2 as well.
 Then Leo 2 or Vikram 2 would have been the final film.
-That’s the maximum I can do with this universe".
-Lokesh also talked about his plans on writing a strong female character, and the addition of new characters being added to the universe in subsequent films.
+That's the maximum I can do with this universe".

-Spin-offs

-Lokesh revealed his plans for two spin-off series with Napoleon from Kaithi and Agent Tina from Vikram, letting his assistants or other directors complete the same.
-Details of these are yet to be unveiled.